Previous dayMarch 16, 2026Next day

 13.3 km---✓ ReviewedUSGS →

-On March 16, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 3 km SW of Varnell, Georgia at 19:35 UTC.
-This was a shallow crustal earthquake, focused at 13.3 km depth.
+The USGS recorded this magnitude 2.1 earthquake 3 km SW of Varnell, Georgia at 19:35 UTC on March 16, 2026.
+At a depth of 13.3 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 34.882°N, -85.003°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 34.882°, -85.003°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16